ahmedaman120/DOM-Tree/README.md

 INSERT TREE STRUCTURE HERE

+The API is as follows:

+            public class Tree {
+            public Tree(Scanner sc)      //Initializes a new scanner with which to build tree in build() public void build()          //Recursively builds tree (also implemented iteratively with stack) public void replaceTag(String old, String new) //replaces all occurrences of old with new public void boldRow (int row) //Recursively bold the entire specified row public void removeTag(String tag) //Recursively removes all instances of tag.
+See assignment for more details public void addTag(String word, String tag) // Recursively Adds tag to all instances of word public String getHTML()       //Return HTML representation of tree

 Once the tree is built, the following methods are implemented upon the tree:

        build(): Builds tree from input HTML file.